vivek-bombatkar/Workshop-plus-Hackathon-on-Scilla-and-Zilliqa-King-s-College-London/readme.md

 - this smart contract will maintain the 'map' of transitions againt the owner and account
 - with 2 transitions
 - One is 'setTransitions'
-    - this will be implementing 'mpa' internally
+    - this will be implementing 'map' internally
     - 2 parames in K,V format.
     - K : timestamp
     - V : JSON containing data file or model code